Frequently Asked Questions

 Can I pick up my flour order?

 We’d like to be able to offer pick-up from our warehouse for local customers but currently can’t support that system effectively.
 We are currently in construction on a community mill and bakery for our Vancouver customers.
 Read all about it here.
-Opening early Summer 2019.
+We are opening very soon, subscribe to hear about it first!

 Are your products organic?